Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Introduction

-Our core idea is to replace expensive, dense labeling with a lightweight and efficient coarse contact annotation on the object, guided by system-provided interactable reference points on the human body parts.
-Then, we develop \textit{4DHOISolver}, a two-stage framework that first performs a rapid geometric alignment using least-squares matching and inverse kinematics, followed by a gradient-based optimization to refine the interaction's physical plausibility.
-Leveraging this pipeline, we construct \textit{Open4DHOI}, a diverse dataset containing 439 samples across 144 object categories and 103 actions, and develop a novel contact-based reward function to enable robust HOI motion imitation learning on the dataset.
-Overall, our work includes the following contributions:
+Our core idea is to replace expensive, dense per-frame labeling with a lightweight annotation of temporally invariant interaction points, guided by system-provided interactable reference points on the human body parts.
+To scale up this process, we introduce a human-in-the-loop (HITL) data engine powered by a multi-modal contact predictor, InterPoint.
+InterPoint automatically proposes initial annotations from monocular frames, reducing manual effort.
+More importantly, this establishes a positive feedback loop: as more data is verified and annotated by humans, InterPoint is continuously fine-tuned, growing progressively more accurate and thereby accelerating the annotation of increasingly complex interactions.
+Then, we develop \textbf{4DHOISolver}, a two-stage framework that first performs a rapid geometric alignment using least-squares matching and inverse kinematics, followed by a gradient-based optimization to refine the interaction's physical plausibility.
+Leveraging this pipeline, we construct \textbf{Open4DHOI}, a diverse dataset containing 451 videos across 135 object categories and 133 actions.
+Furthermore, we validate the potential of our data for downstream robotic applications by designing a novel contact-guided reward function, enabling an RL-based agent to master complex HOI motion imitation.
+Overall, our work includes the following contributions: \begin{itemize}